-Preparing for return to on-site learning for children with neurodevelopmental disabilities Information for educators
+Preparing for the return to on-site schooling for children with neurodevelopmental disabilities Information for teachers

-Prior planning and a whole-centre approach can support positive transitions back to early childhood education and care settings for children with neurodevelopmental disabilities, such as autism, ADHD or anxiety.
-AllPlay Learn have created stories, emotions cards and many other resources to support the return of children to long daycare or kindergarten.
+Prior planning and a whole-school approach can support positive transitions back to school for children with neurodevelopmental disabilities, such as autism, ADHD or anxiety, AllPlay Learn have created class schedules, school stories, emotions cards and many other resources to support the return of children to school.
 To view these resources and other helpful information, visit allplaylearn.org.au/covid-support

-Children with neurodevelopmental disabilities and challenges will transition best when there is a consistent whole-centre approach.
+Children with neurodevelopmental disabilities and challenges will transition best when there is a consistent whole-school approach.

-- Provide clear communication and support to staff in order to create a consistent whole-centre approach.
-This could cover communication about COVID-19, and consistency around new routines for children. - Identify ways in which all staff can provide a positive transition to specific children with disabilities.
+- Provide clear communication and support to staff in order to create a consistent whole-school approach.
+This could cover communication about COVID-19, and consistency around new rules and routines for children. - Identify ways in which all staff can provide a positive transition to specific children with disabilities.
 Diagnosis does not have to be disclosed to all staff.
-Instead, this can be as simple as noting if a specific child may take time to understand some of the new routines, or providing strategies to use with a specific child if they're distressed.
+Instead, this can be as simple as noting if a specific child may take time to understand some of the new rules, or providing strategies to use with a specific child if they're distressed.

-Children with neurodevelopmental disabilities and challenges will need time and support to transition back to long daycare or kindergarten.
+Children with neurodevelopmental disabilities and challenges will need time and support to transition back to school.

 - Provide families with tools for the transition.
-Create visual schedules and social stories about the return, and any new routines that children will learn.
-Use positive language while acknowledging that this transition can be challenging. - Re-orient children to the centre; highlight what has stayed the same and what will be different.
-Children may feel more confident about transitioning back to long daycare or kindergarten when they know what to expect.
-Emails or letters prior to commencing transition which include photos of familiar faces and places around the centre, alongside information about any new routines may also help with the transition. - Check-in with parents.
-Take time to speak to families about how their child coped during this period and what areas they may need support in during the transition.
-Communicate with families prior about the purpose of calling to give them time to prepare too.
+Create visual schedules and social stories about the return to school and any new rules or routines that children will learn.
+Use positive language while acknowledging that this transition can be challenging. - Re-orient children to school; highlight what has stayed the same and what will be different.
+Children may feel more confident about transitioning back to school when they know what to expect.
+Emails or letters prior to commencing transition which include photos of familiar faces and places around the school, alongside information about any new routines may also help with the transition. - Check-in with parents and the child.
+Take time to speak to parents and the child about how they coped during this period and what areas they may need support in during the transition.
+Communicate with parents prior about the purpose of meeting to give them time to prepare too.